agorstras/dt-mbnma/README.md

 # Model-Based Network Meta-Analysis (MB-NMA) Repository

-This repository contains code and data for two separate lines of work on model-based network meta-analysis:
+This repository contains code and data for two separate lines of work on model-based network meta-analysis with joint dose-response and time-course modeling:

 1. **Simulation Study** (`_sim_`): Simulation-based evaluation of MB-NMA methods
 2. **Obesity Case Study** (`_obesity_`): Application of MB-NMA to weight management treatment data